-- the NIM server address is 9.3.126.16 and the client address is 9.3.126.42, the first 3 octets (9.3.126) are the same), then set the gateway address in the Remote IPL field to 0.0.0.0. - 10.
-If the NIM server is set up to allow pinging from the client system, use the Ping test option in the Remote IPL option to verify that the client system can ping the NIM server. - 11.
-Under the Ping test option, choose the network adapter that provides the attachment to the NIM server to do the ping operation.
-If the ping returns with an OK prompt, the client is prepared to boot from the NIM server.
-If ping returns with a FAILED prompt, the client cannot proceed with the NIM boot. - 12.
-Return to the SMS main menu screen. - 13.
+- 12. Return to the SMS main menu. - 13.
 Select Select Boot Options → Install or Boot a Device → Network. - 14.
-Record the current bootlist settings.
-You will need to set the bootlist back to the original settings after running diagnostics from the NIM server. - 15.
+Record the current bootlist settings so that you can set the bootlist back to the original settings after running diagnostics from the NIM server. - 15.
 Change the bootlist so the network adapter attached to the NIM is first in the bootlist. - 16.
 Set the network parameters for the adapter from which you want to boot. - 17.
 Exit completely from SMS.
-The system will start loading packets while doing a bootp from the network. - 18.
-Follow the on-screen instructions. - If Diagnostic Operating Instructions Version x.x.x displays, stand-alone diagnostics have installed successfully. - If the AIX login prompt displays, stand-alone diagnostics did not load.
+The system will start loading packets while doing a BOOTP operation from the network. - 18.
+Follow the on-screen instructions. - If Diagnostic Operating Instructions Version x.x.x is displayed, stand-alone diagnostics have booted successfully.
+Continue with step 20 on page 106. - If the AIX login prompt displays, stand-alone diagnostics did not load.
 Continue with step 19. - 19.
-If the diagnostics did not load, check the following items: - The bootlist on the client might be incorrect. - Cstate on the NIM server might be incorrect. - Network problems might be preventing you from connecting to the NIM server. - Verify the settings and the status of the network.
-Contact your next level of support to obtain the guide. - 20.
+If the diagnostics did not load, check the following items: - Ensure that the bootlist on the client is correct.

+- Ensure that the Cstate on the NIM server is correct. - Verify that you do not have network problems that might be preventing you from connecting to the NIM server. - Verify the settings and the status of the network.
+If you continue to have problems, refer to the "Troubleshooting NIM" topic in the AIX Installation and migration guide. - 20.
 After running diagnostics, restart the system and use SMS to change the IP settings and bootlist sequence back to the original settings.

-Verify the presence of an installed part using Hardware Management Console (HMC)
+Verifying the presence of an installed part using Hardware Management Console

 If you have installed or replaced a part, use the Hardware Management Console (HMC) to update your HMC records after you have completed a service action on your server.
-Use the procedure in this section to accomplish this task.
-If you have reference codes, symptoms, or location codes that you used during the service action, locate the records to use during this procedure.
+If you have reference codes, symptoms, or location codes that you used during the service action, locate the records for use during this procedure.